Richienb/pegg/README.md

 Returns a promise that will resolve with the paths to the binaries that pegg uses.

+#### prepare()

+Prepare pegg by downloading the required binaries if needed.
+This promise is automatically run for all other functions.

 ## Upgrading from v1

 - Removed `.when`.
 Pegg will now automatically ensure readiness when calling any other functions.